 1. State your philosophy.
 Communicate regularly that mental health will be treated the same as physical health.
-Of course, this is meaningless without policies and programs aligned with that philosophy, but it all starts by articulating the organization’s intention.
+Of course, this is meaningless without policies and programs that are aligned with that philosophy, but it all starts with articulating the organization’s intention.

 2. Provide resources.
-Resources could include things such as an employee assistance programs (EAPs) that provide free counseling to employers, a list of mental health resources including a crisis support line, and/or a workplace health and wellness education program.
-For individuals struggling and uncertain, these resources could be lifesaving.
+Resources could include things such as Employee Assistance Programs (EAPs) that provide free counseling to employers, a list of mental health resources including a crisis support line, and/or a workplace health and wellness education program.
+For individuals who are struggling and uncertain, these resources could be lifesaving.

-3. Give time-off work.
-If your organization can afford it, provide a competitive level of paid time-off.
-Allow employees to use time-off for rest when physically or mentally exhausted, not just for diagnosed illnesses and medical appointments.
+3. Give time off from work.
+If your organization can afford it, provide a competitive level of paid time off (PTO).
+Allow employees to use their time off for rest when physically or mentally exhausted, not just when they have diagnosed illnesses and medical appointments.
 Publish a leave of absence policy that employees dealing with a difficult bout of a chronic mental health issue can take advantage of.

 4. Train managers to be approachable and empathetic.
 Train managers and supervisors about mental health issues and employer resources.
-An open channel to discuss issues with a supervisor can ensure issues are taken care of and people are provided support before problems escalate.
+An open channel to discuss issues with a supervisor can ensure issues are taken care of and that people are able to receive support before problems escalate.

 6. Consider all requests for accommodations.
-A mental health care provider may recommend work accommodations to ease symptoms and decrease negative impacts of mental health conditions.
-Often minor, free or inexpensive changes in the workplace can make a dramatic impact on an individual’s work performance.
+A mental health care provider may recommend work accommodations to ease symptoms and decrease the negative impacts of mental health conditions.
+Often minor, free, or inexpensive changes in the workplace can make a dramatic impact on an individual’s work performance.

 Every situation is unique.
-Seek out the advice of a human resources professional, trained mental health professional, and/or employment attorney when considering how to handle accommodation or performance issues for people with mental health conditions.
+Seek out the advice of a human resource professional, trained mental health professional, and/or employment attorney when considering how to handle accommodation or performance issues related to people with mental health conditions.

 What other steps do you think employers can take to support employees with mental health conditions?
 You can leave your answer in a comment below.